holgerimbery/ACSforMCS/Azure Deployment Guide for ACSforMCS.md

 # Azure Deployment Guide for ACSforMCS

-This guide outlines the steps to deploy ACSforMCS to Azure in a secure and stable way.
+This guide outlines the steps to deploy ACSforMCS to Azure securely and stably.

-replace all apperances of "acsformcs" in the configuration and scripts with an own name. replace AgentPhoneNumber in kayvaultsettings with your phonenumber
+Replace all appearances of "acsformcs" in the configuration and scripts with your own name.
+Replace AgentPhoneNumber in kayvaultsettings with your phone number

 ## 1. Infrastructure Setup